 The railroad control and instrumentation technology example is also safety critical.
-The population size in this experiment was increased to 100 because of the complexity of the test object.
-The shortest execution time found by the genetic algorithms is more than 60 % below the one detected by random testing.
+The population size in this experiment was increased from 50 to 100 because of the complexity of the test object.
+The shortest execution time found by evolutionary testing is more than 60 % below the one detected by random testing.
 14175 processor cycles were determined as the longest execution time by the genetic algorithms.
 This is 23 % above the maximum execution time of 11529 cycles that was found by random testing.
-Figure 7 shows the comparison of random testing and genetic optimization for the search of the longest execution time.
-It becomes clear after the fourth generation that genetic optimization is superior to random testing.
+Figure 6 shows the comparison of random testing and evolutionary testing for the search of the longest execution time.
+It becomes clear after the fourth generation that evolutionary testing is superior to random testing.
 Random testing stagnates after 3500 test runs; the generation of 6500 other test data sets does not produce any longer execution times.
-Genetic optimization, however, manages once again to improve the execution times continuously.
+Evolutionary testing, however, manages once again to improve the execution times continuously.
 In generation number 70 even a significant leap of more than 1500 cycles can be noted.